ISISComputingGroup/ibex_developers_manual/OPI-Creation.md

 here EURO would be a parameter passed from the synoptic and it is combined with P to create the prefix for all PVs referenced within the OPI screen

-# House keeping
+# Completing the OPI

 Add the IOC name with appropriate information, including macros to the xml file

   ibex_gui\base\uk.ac.stfc.isis.ibex.opis\resources\opi_info.xml

+In the xml file:
+* `key`: unique name for component
+* `value.type`: the component type, same as name of constant in ComponentType (uk.ac.stfc.isis.ibex.synoptic.model) This enables the correct component target details to be added when component details are selected
+* `value.path`: the path to the opi file (relative to the resources folder)
+* `value.description`: description which is shown in target details
+* `value.macros.macro.name`: name of macro in OPI
+* `value.macro.macro.description`: description of macro value which appears in target details when user clicks on the macro

 # Developer Testing

 ## Start the IOC